Luxcium/nestjs-colligated-docs/README.md

 (The MIT License)

-Copyright © 2017 Kamil Myśliwiec <http://kamilmysliwiec.com> ― Original author
+Copyright © 2017-2020 Kamil Myśliwiec <https://kamilmysliwiec.com> ― Docs Author
-Copyright © 2020 Benjamin Vincent (Luxcium) ― Colligated Documentation editror
+Copyright © 2020 Benjamin Vincent (Luxcium) ― Colligated Documentation Editror

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the